sammyshakes/optimum/README.md

 ## OptimumAISeedSaleVesting Contract

+The `OptimumAISeedSaleVesting` contract manages the vesting of tokens for investors participating in a seed sale.
+The contract allows for the distribution of ERC20 tokens according to a vesting schedule, enabling investors to claim their vested tokens over time.
+The contract owner can initialize vesting schedules, and investors can claim their vested tokens based on the time elapsed since the start of their vesting period.
+The contract also includes an emergency withdrawal function to recover tokens in case of emergencies.
+The contract for this feature can be found in [src/OptimumAISeedSaleVesting.sol](src/OptimumAISeedSaleVesting.sol).

 `OptimumAISeedSaleVesting` contract:

 - **Token Vesting Management**: Manages the vesting of tokens for investors participating in a seed sale.